 In addition to travelling abroad, Turku University Choir has also toured in Finland making connections with other Finnish choirs and also hosting reputable international choirs in Turku.
 Over the years the choir has established its position as a keeper of a cherished academic singing tradition at the University of Turku.
 Included in its long-established repertoire are university songs as well as drinking songs.
 The choir has earned its place as an important part of the University of Turku and Student Union celebrations, such as the TYY annual ball.
 There are also many small groups in the choir’s circle whose performances have become favourite numbers at private functions as well as business and community celebrations.

-The TYY Choir has released five albums.
-The latest was the Christmas album Valoa (‘Light’), released in November 2008, which features pieces by, among others, Sibelius and Mozart.
+The choir has released five albums.
+The latest was the Christmas album Valoa (‘Light’), released in November 2008, which features pieces by Sibelius and Mozart, among others.
 The 2004 album Pikavuaro Turkku (‘Express Bus to Turku’) depicts the theme of longing through the songs of Heiniö, Kuuskankare, Poulenc and Pärt as well as the poetry of Heli Laaksonen.
 This unique album’s content includes songs with and without words as well as both spoken and sung poetry.
 The choir was in the recording studio in 2002 when Juoma janon sammuttaa (‘A Drink to Quench Your Thirst’) was released, an album of drinking songs arranged for a mixed choir.
 The second album, Pelkkää ilmaa (‘Nothing but Air’), including J. Karjalainen’s songs for a mixed choir, was released in autumn 2001.
-The TYY Choir released its first album Calme des Nuits, in 1997.
+Turku University Choir released its first album Calme des Nuits, in 1997.
 This album included music of the English, French and Russian romantic era.
-In spring 1999, Yleisradio gave Calme des Nuits the honour of best non-professional choir album of 1998.
+In spring 1999, Yleisradio gave Calme des Nuits -album the honour of the best non-professional choir album of 1998.